Author: Libba Bray

 Rating: 2/5 Stars

-Diversity: People of Color, LGBT Characters, Disabled Characters
+Diversity: People of Color (black), LGBT Characters (lesbian, trans), Disabled Characters (blind)

 Summary: The fifty contestants in the Miss Teen Dream Pageant thought this was going to be a fun trip to the beach, where they could parade in their state-appropriate costumes and compete in front of the cameras.
 But sadly, their airplane had another idea, crashing on a deserted island and leaving the survivors stranded with little food, little water. and practically no eyeliner.